How COVID is Causing a Rise in Depression: The Aftermath

 Between April 7-24, 2020 it was found that nearly 80% of respondents were male, and 46% of the callers had anxiety.
 Additionally, 8.3% had depressive disorder, and another 14% had symptoms of depressive disorders.
 Even though “the blues” can come and go in waves, a major depressive episode lasts at least two weeks and was what these findings had shown.
 Finally, a little over 5% of people experienced suicidal thoughts.

-In the event one experiences suicidal thoughts, it’s best to always seek medical advice immediately or contact the National Suicide Prevention Lifeline for help right away.
+In the event one experiences suicidal thoughts, it’s best to always seek medical advice immediately or contact the 988 Suicide & Crisis Lifeline for help right away.

 Compare this to worldwide estimates and you can see how COVID-19 has increased mental health conditions among the population.
 It’s estimated that 3.8% of the global population have anxiety disorders, while 3.4% have depression.
 Similarly, these mental disorders are usually more common in females, or at the least, they are identified more often in females.